Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 ✅ We are able to show the _cards_...

 - We already have our board set up, it's time to see how our _kanban_ folder is looking.
-It seems that there are many files, it would be a good idea to organize a little, let's create two folders:
+It seems that there are many files, it would be a good idea to organize this a little bit, let's create two subfolders:

   - _components_: where we will put the components that are not containers.

-- _api_: where we will put the files that are responsible for communication with the _backend_ (which in this case are _mock_).
+  - _api_: where we will put the files that are related with the backend communication (in this case are _mock_).

 Let's create a _barrel_ for each of them: